 - First, you will gather your ingredients.
 You will need balsamic vinegar, olive oil, garlic, Dijon mustard, salt, pepper, and cayenne pepper.
 I recommend using the best quality of balsamic vinegar that you can afford.
 It will make a difference in the taste.

-- Add the balsamic vinegar, garlic, Dijon mustard, salt, pepper and cayenne pepper to the blender.
+- Next, add the balsamic vinegar, garlic, Dijon mustard, salt, pepper and cayenne pepper to the blender.
 Process until smooth.

-- Add the olive oil.
+- After that, add the olive oil.
 It is best to add in a steady stream with the blender running.

 - That is it!
 It is really that simple.